A Nonparametric Framework for Universal Difference-in-Differences: Additional Details of the Main Paper

 where $ A = U \sim \text{Ber}(0.5)$, $(\epsilon_0,\epsilon_1) \stackrel{i.i.d.}{\sim}N(0,1)$, $ (\epsilon_0,\epsilon_1) \indep U$.

-For \textbf{DGP 5}, we find
+For \textbf{DGP 7}, we find

 indicating that the sequential ignorability is not satisfied.
-On the other hand, the OREC assumption is satisfied from the Gaussian example in Section \ref{sec:supp-PTandOREC}.
+On the other hand, the OREC assumption is satisfied from \eqref{eq-Normal PT OREC}.

-On the other hand, for \textbf{DGP 6}, we have
+On the other hand, for \textbf{DGP 8}, we have

 indicating that the sequential ignorability condition is satisfied.
-On the other hand, the OREC assumption is violated with $\alpha_0^*(y) = \exp(y) \neq \exp(y/2) = \alpha_1^*(y)$, which is a direct consequence of the Gaussian example in Section \ref{sec:supp-PTandOREC}.
-These two data generating processes show that the OREC condition and the sequential ignorability condition are not nested. \end{itemize}
+On the other hand, the OREC assumption is violated with $\alpha_0^*(y) = \exp(y) \neq \exp(y/2) = \alpha_1^*(y)$, which is a direct consequence of \eqref{eq-Normal PT OREC}.
+These two data generating processes show that the OREC condition and the sequential ignorability condition are not nested.